hidny/CuboidSimplePhaseNetSearch/README.md

 The question: 'if the reference index cell is 13 with rotation 1, can I add layer 0 on top of it?'

-becomes a question of ANDing 2 or 3 64-bit integers states.
+becomes a question of ANDing 2 or 3 64-bit integer states.

 (i.e: state_of_cells AND bit_mask_cells_to_add_in_layer)